HandBrake/HandBrake-docs/source/en/latest/cli/cli-options.markdown

 ## Quick Tutorial on the Command Line.

 On Windows, you'll want to open the "Command Prompt" app.
-This is similar to the "Terminal" app on MacOS and Linux although the command's to navigate vary a bit.
+This is similar to the "Terminal" app on Mac and Linux although the command's to navigate vary a bit.

 This guide is not going to go into a lot of detail on using your systems command line as there are differences on various different platforms.
 Instead it will offer some hints.
 We suggest you Google for a tutorial for your given command line of choice.